-The people who you want to attract are the people who are interested in what you offer.
+The people you want to attract are the people who are interested in what you offer.

 For example, if you paint flowers and your contact attracts men who enjoys football, you can almost bet you will not make a sale from them.

-How does knowing who your target audience is help you to build your Pinterest following?
+How does knowing who your target audience helps you to build your Pinterest following?

 The people who are going to be pinning your posts are going to be the people who enjoy the content you write on your art blog posts and the art that you create.

-Take some time to narrow down your niche so you can start to target the people that matter most.
+Take some time to narrow down your niche so you can start to target the people who matter most.

 You can also become a member for a low monthly fee that will give you access to all of the courses available.
 I am adding new content every month and I will also personally help you build your business via email.